-Jaskirt Dhaliwal-Boora (Panjabi, Brummie, artist, mother and educator) is an award-winning multi-disciplinary artist whose work focuses on a socially engaged practice, working with local communities.
+Jaskirt Dhaliwal-Boora is a multi-disciplinary artist with a focus on socially engaged practice, working with local communities on global issues.
 She is interested in celebrating untold stories while exploring visual representations of gender, ethnicity and place.

-In June 2024 Jaskirt will have a solo exhibition of new work Green Spaces, at Ikon Gallery .
-Working with Ikon and Living Well Consortium Green Spaces will raise awareness of, and engagement with, topics centred on mental health and wellbeing.
-Dhaliwal-Boora will work with communities, taking photographic portraits against the backdrop of the city’s green spaces, and exploring the benefits of nature to our health.
+12-23 June saw Jaskirt's first solo exhibition in a gallery space for 12 years with new work Green Spaces, at Ikon Gallery .
+Working with Ikon and Living Well Consortium Green Spaces raises awareness of, and engagement with, topics centred on mental health and wellbeing.
+Jaskirt worked with communities, taking photographic portraits against the backdrop of the city’s green spaces, and exploring the benefits of nature to our health.
+The work tours to Grounded Cafes throughout 2025.

 Awards